McKlay/ai-chatbot-engineering/docs/chapter15.md

 | **Task Queues**      | Celery, RabbitMQ, Redis Queue     | Handle async jobs like long uploads or OCR |
 | **WebSockets / SSE** | Socket.IO, FastAPI WebSockets     | For live typing, streaming model responses |

+**Best Practice:**

+- Use **managed Redis** (e.g., AWS ElastiCache, Azure Cache) for high-availability caching.
+- Prefer **Kubernetes** for orchestration if you expect to scale beyond a single node or need rolling updates.
+- Integrate **Prometheus** and **Grafana** for real-time monitoring and alerting.

 ---

 ## API Rate Limiting & Request Throttling

 Rate limiting is essential for both **security** and **resource management**.

+**Scaling Tip:**

+For distributed rate limiting (across multiple backend instances), use a shared Redis backend for counters, or leverage API Gateway-level rate limiting (e.g., AWS API Gateway, Kong, or NGINX with a shared state).

 ### Example (FastAPI + slowapi)